Glatzli/model_comparison_codes/README.md

 ToDo:
 Changed:
 - read in fcts: above terrain, direct, or False, None (with indexes)
 - added q and wind to vertical plot w.
-SL88 LIDAR data
+SL88 LIDAR data :D -> seperate wind speed and direction
 - VHD calculation: use "direct" height coordinate! due to hardcoded indexing for HAF-height IBK...

 - Do I need to download Copernicus DEM for topo comp. plot?

 - Add LIDAR-data: SLXR 142 in 20 min intervals, SL88 in 10 min (can compare 1/2 hrs) - enough to just use SL88?